How to Get Into American University: Acceptance Rate and Strategies

 Additional Tips for Applying to American University

-If you plan on joining the 20,000+ AU hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 17,000+ AU hopefuls for the next admissions cycle, you should know the following:

 • A teacher recommendation is required.
 For tips on requesting a letter of recommendation, check out this blog.

-Should I Apply to American University?
+Should I apply to American University?

-Unlike many similarly desirable/selective universities, American is not looking for reasons to say “No” to prospective students with reasonably strong credentials.
-However, if American University is your aim and you don’t have grades and test scores in their 75th percentile range (if electing to submit test scores), make sure to also have a rock-solid backup plan.
+If American University is your aim and you don’t have grades and test scores in their 75th percentile range (if electing to submit test scores), make sure to also have a rock-solid backup plan.
 All students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll definitely want to do this in conjunction with an admissions professional.